borzari/CMSSW_SPRACE_2018/README.md

 `Your picture -> Settings -> SSH and GPG keys -> New SSH key`

-Choose one title and paste what you bopy before.
+Choose one title and paste what you copy before.